 Parenting Rights & Resources

-The Office for the Prevention of Harassment and Discrimination coordinates accommodations at Sonoma State for pregnant, parenting, and nursing (lactating) students and nursing accommodations for employees.
+The Office for the Prevention of Harassment and Discrimination coordinates accommodations at Sonoma State for pregnant, parenting, and lactating students and lactating accommodations for employees.
 Accommodations related to pregnancy for employees will continue to be coordinated through the ADA Program.
-We would like to remind the campus of the employer obligations to pregnant, parenting and/or nursing employees and students, as denial of these rights could be a potential gender equity issue.
-We highly encourage further distribution of this email to members of your leadership teams, faculty and staff.

 Students who are Pregnant, Parenting or Nursing